Calathea veitchiana Care Instructions: Watering, Light, Soil, Propagation, Problems

 To care for Calathea veitchiana indoors, give it medium to bright indirect light, warmth of 15-280C, humidity of 70-80& and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Calathea Medallion Plant care requires repotting only when the plant becomes pot-bound.
+Calathea Medallion Plant requires repotting only when the plant becomes pot-bound.
 Pruning is necessary to keep it neat and also discourage pest and disease infestations.
 Keep reading for more on the growing conditions and how to achieve them.

 Calathea Medallion, Calathea veitchiana